Traditional Arts Apprenticeship 2025 - 2026

 Character Limit: 3000

-Why do you wish to work with them?
+Why do you wish to work together?

 What does the apprentice already know about the tradition, and what do they need to learn?